-- Small-Town Downtown Forms are annual events that bring together business and community leaders working in communities of fewer than 1,500.
-Forum participants to learn from each other through case studies, roundtables and discussion groups.
+Small-Town Downtown Forums are annual events that bring together business and community leaders working in communities of fewer than 1,500.
+Forum participants to learn from each other through case studies, round-tables and discussion groups.

 Extension Downtown Revitalization Educational Resources is a web-based inventory of U.S. Extension resources related to downtown revitalization.
 It is intended for both educators and downtown professionals.